SallyMstar/GoodNeighbor/README.md

-# GoodNeighbor:  Be a good neighbor, and adopt a pet!
+# goodneighbor:  Be a good neighbor, and adopt a pet!

 This project was created as an example of a REACT app with multiple API integrations.
 * The map data was imported using the GoogleMaps API.